ZarcoMario/Results_VR_S1/README.md

 	- zy
 	- xzy

-Note: changes of mind have not beeen calculated as the baseline trials to be considered have not been specified.
+Note: changes of mind have not been calculated as the baseline trials to be considered have not been specified.

+The results can be found in the csv files within the Hand Tracking Metrics folder